UrbanInstitute/sparkr-tutorials/timeseries-1.md

 ***

-### Extract components of a date dtype column as integer values:
+### Extract components of a date dtype column as integer values

 There are also datetime operations supported by SparkR that allow us to extract individual components of a date dtype column and return these as integers.
 Below, we use the `year` and `month` operations to create integer dtype columns for each of our date columns.
 Similar functions include `hour`, `minute` and `second`.